databrickslabs/mosaic/docs/source/api/spatial-aggregations.rst

 .. note::
   Notes
-    - Input tile tiles in :code:`tile` must have the same extent, number of bands, pixel data type, pixel size and coordinate reference system.
+    - Input raster tiles in :code:`tile` must have the same extent, number of bands, pixel data type, pixel size and coordinate reference system.
-    - The output tile will have the same the same extent, number of bands, pixel data type, pixel size and coordinate reference system as the input tile tiles.
+    - The output tile will have the same the same extent, number of bands, pixel data type, pixel size and coordinate reference system as the input raster tiles.
 ..

     :example: